-The background check procedure should not be initiated until advised by the Nursing Education Department.
+The background check/drug screen procedure should not be initiated until directed to do so by the Nursing Education Department staff.

 At a minimum, background checks will include the following: